onamfc/laravel-route-visualizer/README.md

 ### Custom Styling

-The dashboard includes comprehensive dark/light theme support.
 You can customize colors and styling by:

 1. Publishing the views and modifying the CSS
 2. Overriding the Tailwind classes in your custom views